Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 #14266](https://github.com/scipy/scipy/issues/14266).
 Hameer Abbasi, one of the
-`uarray` authors, wrote [a blog post](https://labs.quansight.org/blog/2019/07/uarray-update-api-changes-overhead-and-comparison-to-__array_function__/) about the motivation for the `uarray` and how it compares to NumPy's `__array_function__` dispatch mechanism.
+`uarray` authors, wrote [a blog post](https://labs.quansight.org/blog/2019/07/uarray-update-api-changes-overhead-and-comparison-to-__array_function__/) about the motivation for `uarray` and how it compares to NumPy's `__array_function__` dispatch mechanism.

 ## It's already happening